arsh-khokhar/Bayesian-Nets-Fraud-Detection/README.md

 ### Setup Instructions

-Use the command `pip install requirements.txt` file to install the necessary dependencies
+Use the command `pip install requirements.txt` to install the necessary dependencies

 ### Running Instructions